 Whereas, customs are a code about how we act online.
 So, negative content customarily hurts our profession.
 Therefore, not just personal.

 Thus, employers research profiles.
 Hence, companies use it to advertise.
-As a result, Social Media means a lot of things to a lot of people.
+As a result, means a lot of things to a lot of people.

 Social Networks are the biggest segment.
 Accordingly, micro-blogs are the most controversial.
-So, Social Media is interactive data delivered through the Internet and its applications.
+So, interactive data delivered through the Internet and its applications.

 Then, content is on public and semi-public pages with unique addresses.
 So, it is UGC.
 One to one, one to many, and many to many communications.